 Let’s rewrite the sentence while keeping the meaning intact:

 Here, the split infinitive to truly understand is replaced with stronger, more precise wording.
 Instead of truly understanding English grammar, we want to master it!
 This sentence is far clearer than the original.
 It has more punch, it doesn’t include a (somewhat questionable) split infinitive, and it communicates the exact same idea.

 Split infinitives can sound awkward or clumsy when there’s a simpler, clearer way to construct the sentence.

 One of the most famous of all split infinitives occurs in the opening sequence of Star Trek:

 “Space: the final frontier.
 These are the voyages of the starship Enterprise.
 Its five-year mission: to explore strange new worlds, to seek out new life and new civilizations, to boldly go where no man has gone before.” – Captain James T. Kirk

 If you can find the participle (marker), the bare infinitive (simple form of the verb), and the adverb (which is causing the split) in the excerpt above, then you’re up to speed on split infinitives.
-Finally, ask yourself how it could be rewritten without the split infinitive.
-Does it sound better or worse?
+Could it be rewritten without the split infinitive?
+Would it sound better or worse?